Mattlk13/twisted/docs/web/howto/web-in-60/websockets.rst

 WebSocket Client
 ----------------

-Of course, if we have a server, we may also want to talk to it from Python.
+Of course, if we have a server, we may also want to talk to it from our Twisted applications.
 To do that, let's build a simple websocket client, with :py:class:`twisted.web.websocket.WebSocketClientEndpoint`.
+This client could talk to **any** WebSocket server, regardless of how it was implemented, but since we just built one with Twisted, we'll use that one.
 It looks much the same as the server, but, we will just print out each data message we receive.

 :download:`websocket-client.py <../../examples/websocket/websocket-client.py>`